New 'Dancing With the Stars' cast is...

 Vying for the Mirror Ball trophy this time around are:

+- Former Texas Gov. Rick Perry and Emma Slater - Perry didn't make the cut the two times he ran for President of the United States, but he will be angling for votes on the show.

+- Former child star Jake T. Austin and Jenna Johnson - Fans fell in love with Austin on Disney's "Wizards of Waverly Place" and he'll be angling to transform that fan base into votes.

-- Former pro football player Calvin Johnson
+- Former pro football player Calvin Johnson and Lindsay Arnold - The former wide receive for the Detroit Lions is newly retired from the gridiron.

+- Super producer and recording artist Kenny "Babyface" Edmonds and Allison Holker - The man who helped bring the world such musical acts as Toni Braxton and TLC is also a Grammy-winning artist in his own right.

+- Former rapper Vanilla Ice and Witney Carson - "Ice Ice Baby" made him a star in the early 90s, but since then the man born Robert Van Winkle has found success renovating homes.

 "I think it's time to hang up my Speedos and put on my dancing shoes," Lochte said Tuesday morning on "GMA."
 "I'm going to treat this kind of like going into the Olympics."